-When you're ready to start your agency, sign up for the Home Care Agency Launch Kit for only $59 FREE (for a limited time)
+When you're ready to start your agency, sign up for the Home Care Agency Launch Kit for free (for a limited time)

 One of the industry experts I learn from every time we speak is Ginny Kenyon, principal at Kenyon Home Care Consulting.
 Ginny helps open home care agencies and has given Ankota great inputs on our software.
 We at Ankota strongly believe that keeping elderly people healthy and comfortable in their homes (and out of the hospital) is an important step in the evolution of healthcare.
 Ginny is one of the pioneers driving moves in home health delivery.
 Enjoy her post (below).

 A successful, long-lasting homecare agency start-up requires specific, detailed planning.
 Being aware of potential issues helps you stay ahead of the game and ensures a positive outcome.
 But how do you tackle the many tasks of launching a new business and the extra responsibilities necessary to be successful in the home health industry?
 We’ve created a checklist of 10 essential steps necessary for a healthy homecare agency start-up.

 1. Do your research.
 Before any planning can happen, you need to know what’s required to legally operate a homecare agency.
 During this phase, your research should include the following:

 State and federal homecare regulations

 Costs of land/office space in different desired locations